SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models

 \section{Related Work}

-\paragraph{Quantization} Quantization has become a widely adopted technique for compressing deep models, with a majority of existing methods focusing on linear layers.
-These approaches can be broadly categorized into two types: weight-specific optimization and joint quantization of weights and activations.
-Weight-specific quantization techniques aim to minimize quantization error through mathematical optimization or blockwise reconstruction strategies~\cite{adaround2020, brecq2021, gptq2022}.
-In contrast, joint quantization methods consider both weights and activations during calibration, often leveraging smoothing or decomposition strategies to suppress outlier values~\cite{smoothquant2023, svdquant2025}.
-Meanwhile, industrial quantization toolkits such as TensorRT~\cite{modelopt} provide deployment-ready solutions, incorporating kernel-level optimizations and hardware-aware scheduling.
-While effective in many applications, these general-purpose toolkits often fall short when applied to inherently complex models like diffusion architectures, where domain-specific characteristics must be explicitly considered.
+\paragraph{Quantization} Quantization is a key technique for compressing deep models and enabling efficient inference.
+Existing works mainly target linear layers and can be grouped into \textit{weight-only} and \textit{joint weight–activation} quantization.
+Weight-only approaches minimize quantization error via analytical or blockwise reconstruction~\cite{adaround2020, brecq2021, gptq2022}, while joint methods introduce smoothing or decomposition strategies to suppress activation outliers~\cite{smoothquant2023, svdquant2025}.
+Industrial toolkits such as TensorRT~\cite{modelopt} provide deployment-ready implementations with kernel fusion and calibration but struggle to handle the complex graph structure of diffusion or transformer-based models.

-\paragraph{Quantization for Diffusion Models} The unique multi-step generative process and architectural complexity of diffusion models pose distinct challenges for quantization.
-Early efforts focused on timestep-dependent activation variance, proposing improved calibration schemes tailored to the denoising dynamics \cite{ptqdm2023, li2023qdiffusionquantizingdiffusionmodels}.
-From an architectural perspective, several works have explored UNet-based diffusion models, designing quantization strategies that account for structural patterns such as concatenation, scaling, and temporal blocks~\cite{li2023qdiffusionquantizingdiffusionmodels, kwai2024qncd, tfmq2024}.
-More recently, attention has shifted to DiT-based diffusion models \cite{dit2023}.
-For instance, PTQ4DiT~\cite{wu2024ptq4dit} introduces channel-wise optimization through adaptive channel selection, while VIDIT-Q~\cite{viditq2024} designs token-wise and timestep-wise techniques tailored to video generation.
-Despite these advances, most existing methods rely heavily on architecture-specific heuristics, limiting their generalizability across different diffusion variants and broader model families.
+\paragraph{Quantization for Diffusion Models} Diffusion models present unique challenges due to their multi-step denoising and heterogeneous architectures.
+Prior works are largely split by their information source.
+1) Architecture-specific methods, like Q-Diffusion~\cite{li2023qdiffusionquantizingdiffusionmodels}, use \textit{manual, hardcoded rules}.
+Its shortcut-splitting correctly identifies the bimodal distributions from UNet's skip-connections but is a non-generalizable fix, tightly coupled to that specific architecture.
+2) Data-dependent methods, like PTQ4DiT~\cite{wu2024ptq4dit}, rely on \textit{runtime-dynamic values}, such as timestep-varying activations or salient channels.
+These numerical heuristics are effective but fundamentally incompatible with modern static graph compilers, creating a ``Compiler Gap" that prevents automated deployment.